 Many different businesses accept payment in Bitcoin and other cryptocurrencies.
 Organisations such as Microsoft, Namecheap, Overstock and KFC Canada accept it.
 Companies such as Purse.io enable Bitcoin to be used to purchase items from Amazon in some circumstances.

-Here at MediaCityUK in October 2018, the largest bar Social 7 became the largest cashless venue in the UK.
-It now only accepts card payments and cryptocurrencies such as Bitcoin.
+At MediaCityUK, the largest bar Social 7 became the largest cashless venue in the UK.
+It accepts card payments and cryptocurrencies such as Bitcoin.

 The future of Bitcoin